iacsecurity/tool-compare/README.md

 to see what the tool can do, and how it compares, before even installing it.

 ## Test case catch rate
-The table below compares the different tools' catch rates for the test cases included in this repository.
+The tables below list test cases included in this repository.
+For each case, it shows which tools are able to catch it specifically, and which don't.

 ### terraform
 #### aws